 Introduction

-Facing foreclosure in Stockton can be overwhelming, but understanding your rights under California law and exploring all available options can help you navigate this challenging situation.
+Facing foreclosure in Stockton can be overwhelming, but understanding your rights under California law and exploring options for avoiding foreclosure in California can help you navigate this challenging situation.

 California operates under a non-judicial foreclosure system, meaning most foreclosures don't require court involvement.
 This speeds up the process but also means homeowners need to act quickly to protect their interests.